Meet our Team

 Chair of the Board of Trustees

-Stephen is married with children, two grown up and two at school.
-He enjoys sports and has completed marathons, is a qualified skipper, and plays golf.
-Stephen is also a Crisis at Christmas volunteer.
+He is married with 2 grown up children, 1 at university and 1 in school.
+He enjoys sport, especially trail running and golf.
+He is also a qualified skipper and Crisis at Christmas volunteer.

 Revd Bev Thomas